MySQL

 scan.startup.specific-offset.gtid-set

-The GTID set for the starting offset.
+The GTID set for the start offset when using the specific-offset startup mode.

 No